EricJWHuang/leadership/manager-readme.md

 ## My Guilding Principles
 - Put People First
     - You are not my direct report but direct support.
+You don't work for me, I work for you
     - Your success is my success.
 My success comes through helping others succeed.
 I commit to understanding you so that you could happily work at your nature best, unleash &amp; achieve your potential, make the team better than they already are i.e. through regular 1:1s focusing on your career progressing, etc
 - Promote Effective & Productive Team environment
     - I am committed and passionate to create an engaged, safe, empowered, recognition-rich, Agile (tight feedback loop), continuous improved and collaborative environment and being a servant leader.